winitzki/scall/tutorial/programming_dhall.md

 λ(z : Natural) → 579 + z
 ```

-The function `λ(z : Natural) → add1 456 z` was simplified to just `λ(z : Natural) → 579 + z`, while the argument `z` remains symbolic.
+The function `λ(z : Natural) → add1 456 z` was simplified to just `λ(z : Natural) → 579 + z`, while the argument `z` remained symbolic.
-The simplification occurred in the functon body under a `λ(z ...)`.
+The simplification occurred in the function body under a `λ(z ...)`.
 This sort of simplification is what we call "evaluation under a lambda".

-From the point of view of language theory, evaluating to the normal form under lambda is the natural thing to do when desining a pure System Fω interpreter.
+From the point of view of language theory, evaluating to the normal form under lambda is the natural thing to do for a pure System Fω interpreter.
 For each well-typed expression, the normal form is unique and guaranteed to be reached after a finite number of evaluation steps.
 If the interpreter supports reducing under lambdas then refactoring a function's body (renaming variables, introducing new local variables, etc.) will keep the normal form unchanged.
 This enables us to refactor code at will without changing its semantic hash.

-However, the "normal-form-oriented programming" turns out to have some unexpected consequences.
+However, this "normal-form-oriented programming" turns out to have some unexpected consequences.
 One issue is that the normal form of some functions can grow to an extremely large size even though the code is not "obviously large".

-A small example comes from the implementation of floating-point numbers.
+An example comes from the author's implementation of floating-point numbers
-Suppose we need to write the following helper functions:
+where  the following helper functions were required:

 - Given `i : Integer`, compute a pair `(x, y)` of `Natural` numbers such that `x = i + y`.
 This is the function `f`.
 - Given two integers `i`, `j`, compute a pair `(x, y)` of `Natural` numbers such that `x + i = y + j`.
 This is the function `g`.
 - Given four integers `i`, `j`, `k`, `l`, compute a pair `(x, y)` of `Natural` numbers such that `x + i + j = y + k + l`.
 This is the function `h`.

-The code for `f`, `g`, `h` is straightforward.
+The code for `f`, `g`, and `h` is straightforward.
 It is natural to define `g` through `f` and `h` through `g`:
 ```dhall
 let Integer/positive =  https://prelude.dhall-lang.org/Integer/positive
 let Integer/abs = https://prelude.dhall-lang.org/Integer/abs